Cinnamon1212/CyberSecDiscordBot/README.md

 * Added Whois
 * Remade passgen to prevent users from generating large amounts of passwords
 * Remade msfvenom command to allow all payloads, using regex to validate the payload
-* Banned all scans on local IPs
+* Added conversion cog (./texto and ./QRGen)
-* Added tor stats to ./stats
+* Fixed tor stats to ./stats

 Want this bot in your server?
 [Invite Link](https://bit.ly/3fGmftl)
 Donations are always appreicated!
 [Patreon](https://www.patreon.com/cinnamon1212)